SchoolOfCode/workshop-typescript-types-of-weather-fishavoiders/Not-a-fish-plan.md

 ## investigate API in postman

 ## different APi as a stretch (fish/oceans?)

+## more than one forecast as a stretch

+## selecting city as a stretch

 ## do some coding??? probably in App.tsx
 - remove boilerplate stuff